henrywho16/CISC867_Project/README.md

 analyze_tunability: analyze_tunability is used to generate figure 1 and figure 3 for my report.
 It requires PDF generation tool such as miktex to work.
 Unfortunately, I had difficulty automate analyze_tunability script.
 Seems like multi-process does not work well with my modification :(

+Here is the command to generate box plot for it:

+<problem>: fmnist_vae, quadratic_deep,imdb_bilstm
-Here is the command to generate box plot for it: : fmnist_vae, quadratic_deep,imdb_bilstm python analyze_tunability.py -inpath -optimizers adam adamlr sgdmcwc sgdmcwclr -problem -outfile -num_shuffle 100 add -print_metrics at end to generate performance metric. python analyze_tunability.py -inpath -optimizers adam adamlr sgdmcwc sgdmcwclr -problem -outfile -num_shuffle 100 -print_metrics
+ python analyze_tunability.py -inpath -optimizers adam adamlr sgdmcwc sgdmcwclr -problem <problem> -outfile -num_shuffle 100 add -print_metrics at end to generate performance metric.

+ python analyze_tunability.py -inpath -optimizers adam adamlr sgdmcwc sgdmcwclr -problem <problem> -outfile -num_shuffle 100 -print_metrics

 To generate Stacked Probability Plot as figure 6: